-The purpose of this assessment is to have candidates demonstrate knowledge of the individualized planning process required for the development of educational programs for students with mild to moderate exceptional learning needs.
+The purpose of this assignment is to have candidates demonstrate knowledge of the individualized planning process required for the development of educational programs for students with mild to moderate exceptional learning needs.
 Candidates will demonstrate their ability to develop the critical components of an Individualized Educational Program (IEP) that are legally sufficient and educationally appropriate for the described case study student.
-Candidates also will also demonstrate an understanding of how these components come together to build a framework for the student's educational program by writing a narrative that includes:
+Candidates will also demonstrate an understanding of how these components come together to build a framework for the student's educational program by writing a narrative that includes:

-- 1. justification for their decisions within the IEP, - 2. explanation of the collaborative process required, and - 3. description of how the assignment connects with CEC Standards 1, 2, 3, 7, and 10.
+- 1. justification for their decisions within the IEP, - 2. explanation of the collaborative process required, and - 3. description of how the assignment connects with CEC Standards.

-Throughout the assignment it is critical to incorporate collaborative aspects of developing an IEP with stakeholders, including the student (as appropriate), family members, general educators, related service providers, school administrators, and other relevant parties.
+Throughout the assignment it is critical to employ collaborative practices; critical when developing an IEP with stakeholders, including the student (as appropriate), family members, general educators, related service providers, school administrators, and other relevant parties.
 In continuously considering the collaborative aspects of the IEP process, candidates will participate in in-class cooperative learning opportunities, such as role-play exercises, and activities designed to prepare for the IEP product and writing of the narratives.